-Do you participate in a Profit Sharing Plan through your job?
-Are you looking to diversify your retirement assets by investing in physical gold and silver bullion?
+Does your employer sponsor a Profit Sharing Plan (PSP)?
+Are you looking to diversify your retirement savings with precious metals or other alternative assets?
 Then you came to the right place.

 Profit Sharing Plans come in a variety of forms, and are sometimes be used to compliment another type of retirement vehicle.
 While not often discussed with other predominant forms of defined contribution plans, Profit Sharing Plans are an important tax-advantaged benefit for many Americans.
-Here, we’ll go over what Profit Sharing Plans are, how they compare to other retirement plans like IRAs and 401(k)s, how precious metals investing works, and how you can safeguard your retirement assets against stock market or currency collapse.
+Here, we’ll go over what Profit Sharing Plans are and how they measure up against other leading employer-sponsored plans, like 401(k)s, and independent retirement plans like IRAs.

 What is a Profit Sharing Plan?